 If you enjoyed this workout, here is a similar session I published.

-I am launching a new coaching service in the coming weeks and am now offering Foundation Memberships at the lowest price that they will ever be offered for.
+I am launching a new coaching service in the coming weeks and am now offering Foundation Memberships at the lowest price that they will ever be offered.
 You will gain access to ALL my training plans.
 The Foundation Membership is only offered whilst I build the site out and get my training plans built into the site.
 Join now for only $47 and gain access to Training Plans for beginner and recreational athletes:

 - All distances of Triathlon (including both Ironman and Ironman 70.3);